D-Jeffrey/Embroidery-File-Organize/README.md

 # MySewingNet-Cleanup
 A powershell script to deal with the many different types of embroidery files, put the right format types in [mySewingnet](https://mysewnet.com/) Cloud

+## Getting started
+This is a self contained powershell script.
+It can be run by right clicking after downloading and select Run with PowerShell.
+Windows may prompt if you want to allow running of powershell.
+You may also have to unblock the downloaded file (Right-click promperties and at the bottom check the `unblock`.

 ## parameters
 `-includeEmbFilesWithInstruction = $false` Put a copy of the Embrodery in with the instructions in addition to putting them into the mysewnet cloud folders
 `-CleansewingNet = $false`  Clean out non embroidery files from the mysewingnet cloud directory since it is limited on the amount of space you have to work with (unless you are using the Silver or Platinum plans.
 The files are deleted to the **recycle bin** so they can be restored.